digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Configuring Canton to Support Smart Upgrading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using the feature one must
+When using the feature one must be using Protocol Version 7.
-temporarily configure Canton nodes to :ref:`enable beta version support <how-do-i-enable-beta-features>`.

 Using Smart Contract Upgrading Enabled Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~